Q:

 What limits cell size?

 Cells are the basic units of life, and their size and shape vary in different organisms and different tissues.
-The size of cells is not infinite, nor is it random.
+From what I've seen, The size of cells isn't infinite, nor is it random.
 The question of what limits the size of cells involves many fields of biology, physics and chemistry.
-This article will analyze the limiting factors of cell size from multiple perspectives to help us better understand this issue.
+This article will examine the limiting factors of cell size from multiple perspectives to help us better understand this issue.

 1. Physical limitation: surface area to volume ratio